-- Brightness: Controls how light or dark the vignette is. - Size: Controls the size of the vignette. - Feather: Controls the hardness of the edge of the vignette. - Roundness: Controls the shape of the vignette from square to round. - Type: This drop-down menu lets you select a Normal, Subtle, or Soft vignette effect.
-The Priority option will let you preserve highlights (using the Tone & Color pane in Develop or the Tone Enhancer filter in Effects) when applying the vignette.
+- Brightness: Controls how light or dark the vignette is. - Size: Controls the size of the vignette. - Feather: Controls the hardness of the edge of the vignette. - Roundness: Controls the shape of the vignette from square to round. - Type: This menu lets you select a Normal, Subtle, or Soft vignette effect.
+The Priority option will let you preserve highlights when applying the vignette.